Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Neural_Network/2019-09-24-How_Transferable_are_Features_in_Deep_Neural_Networks.md

 ---
 layout: post
-title: How transferable are features in deep neural networks?.
-Yosinski et al. NIPS.
-2014.
+title: How transferable are features in deep neural networks?
-subtitle: Title of paper - How transferable are features in deep neural networks?.
-Yosinski et al. NIPS.
-2014.
+subtitle: Title of paper - How transferable are features in deep neural networks?
 category: NN papers - Analysis
 tags: [neural network, analysis]
 permalink: /2019/09/24/How_Transferable_are_Features_in_Deep_Neural_Networks/